KrisztinaPap/Capstone_project/README.md

-# Capstone Project - Yummy by PuddleJumpers
+# TECHCareers Capstone Project

-## Project Summary
+## Project Name: Yummy

-- Our web application simplifies users’ lives by enabling them to plan their meals for the next day or week in advance, using their own favourite recipes.
-By doing so, it reduces stress, decision-fatigue, and cuts down on last-minute grocery store trips
+## Team Name: Puddlejumpers

+## Team Members:
+- Krisztina Pap
+- Aaron Barthel
+- Kenji Au
+- Lindsey Graham
+- Tosin Olaniyi

-### Problem Statement
+## Problem Statement
 - Deciding on what to eat or what meal to serve the family three times a day can be a source of significant stress for many.
 We aim to provide our users with a convenient and easy-to-use repository for their favourite recipes and a way to organize them into daily or weekly meal plans.
 This could save them a lot of last minute decision-making, headaches about what ingredients they do or do not have on hand, and most importantly those energy- and time-consuming last minute trips to pick up that crucial missing ingredient.

+## How Yummy solves the problem:
+- Yummy enables users to keep a collection of their favourite recipes in a private user profile
+- It simplifies users’ lives by enabling them to plan their meals for the next day or week in advance.
+By doing so, it reduces stress, decision-fatigue, and cuts down on last-minute grocery store trips.

-### Project Documents and Reports
+## Project Documents and Reports
 - [Approved Project Plan](./planning/Capstone_Project_Plan_Puddlejumpers.md)
 - [Project Trello Board](https://trello.com/b/zUabU848/capstone-puddlejumpers)
 - [Project Wireframes (Figma)](https://www.figma.com/file/iGsjkmFikAAyslTBFRk2Bs/Capstone%3A-Wireframes?node-id=0%3A1)